prataprc/prataprc.github.io/_posts/2018-02-19-federated-dag-of-events.md

   ```
   Along with `uuid` and `parent` property an event can be described with
   any number of additional properties.
-* Every node in the network shall asynchronously replicate events,
+* Every machine in the network shall asynchronously replicate events,
-  that are generated locally, to remaining nodes.
+  that are generated locally, to remaining machine.
-* Each node will start with the same root event `R`.
+* Each machine will start with the same root event `R`.
-* When a node generate new event its parent is the latest
+* When a machine generate new event its parent is the latest
-  event in the DAG.
-Example: `R -> Ax`, where Ax is event `A` generated
+  event in the DAG that it holds.
+Example: `R -> Ax`, where Ax is event
-  in node `X` whose parent is root event `R`.
+  `A` generated in machine `X` whose parent is root event `R`.
-* With only one node in the network, its DAG will look like:
+* With only one machine in the network, its DAG will look like:

       R -> Ax -> Bx -> Cx -> Dx

-  Where events A, B, C, D are generated, is the same time order, on the
+  Where events A, B, C, D are generated, in the same time order, on the
-  only node X in the network.
+  only machine X in the network.

-* When the current DAG of events, in a given node X, have multiple leaf
+* When the current DAG of events, in a given machine X, have multiple leaf
   events, then the newly generated event will consider all leaf events
   at the tip of the DAG as its parents.
 In short, an event can have
   multiple parents.
 Example: